 - Professor of Medicine

 - University of Amsterdam

 - Amsterdam, The Netherlands

-Over the past decades, significant efforts have been made to develop noninvasive atherosclerosis imaging techniques that can serve as a surrogate end point for cardiovascular disease.
-One of the rationales for atherosclerosis imaging originates from autopsy studies in adolescents and young adults, which have revealed that atherosclerosis is present early in life and precedes the occurrence of cardiovascular events.
-Consequently, using imaging to detect early atherosclerosis has the potential to predict the risk of future cardiovascular events as well as evaluate cardiovascular drug efficacy.
-One of the most widely used and best validated atherosclerosis imaging techniques is the carotid intima-media thickness (CIMT) measurement.
+Over the past decades, significant progress has been made to develop noninvasive atherosclerosis imaging techniques that can serve as surrogate end points for cardiovascular health status and prevention of disease.
+One of the rationales for atherosclerosis imaging originates from autopsy studies in adolescents and young adults, which revealed that atherosclerosis is present early in life and precedes the occurrence of cardiovascular events.
+Consequently, using imaging to detect early atherosclerosis has the potential to define the status and predict the risk of future cardiovascular events, as well as evaluate cardiovascular drug efficacy.
+One of the most widely used and best validated atherosclerosis imaging techniques is the ultrasound carotid intima-media thickness (CIMT) measurement.

 The techniques for imaging and measuring CIMT along with the potential clinical applications of CIMT will be discussed.
 Carotid artery imaging for the detection of significant obstruction carotid disease is discussed separately.
 (See "Evaluation of carotid artery stenosis".)

 CIMT MEASUREMENT BY ULTRASOUND

 CIMT can be measured using either high resolution ultrasound or magnetic resonance imaging (MRI).
 At present, carotid ultrasound has provided the majority of imaging data and, with its increasing availability, MRI has emerged as the technology with novel applications.